-As many already now know, as part of the restructuring of the Church of Scotland, Edinburgh Presbytery has asked Craigsbank to unite with the Old Parish Church in Corstorphine.
+As many already now know, as part of the restructuring of the Church of Scotland, Edinburgh Presbytery has asked Corstorphine Craigsbank to unite with the Old Parish Church.
 This is a ‘deep-breath-in’ moment for each and every one of us who has been associated with Craigsbank over the years.
 Watching declining numbers in congregations across Scotland and beyond, we have long known that change had to come – quite simply, the familiar is no longer working and doing more and more of the same, running ever faster, is not bringing results.

 And so, change has now come and for us, it is a positive change.
 It gives us a path forward and a genuine opportunity to build lasting faith partnerships, new friendships and a new way of ‘Church’ in the coming years.
 We can all be a part of this.
 It is exciting, it is new, but it is also the only option we currently have if we share in the hope that Craigsbank (including both Craigsbank and East Craigs centres) will have a place in faith in the west of Edinburgh in the future.